PmnAngelov/BI-App-PowerBI/README.md

 # Business Intelligence App using Power BI

-Business Intelligence Application, made with SQL Server and PowerBI, containing interactive dashboards that can be used to monitor KPIs.
+Business Intelligence Application, made with SQL Server, Python and PowerBI, containing interactive dashboards that can be used to monitor KPIs.
 The use of the application is supposed to lead to better business decisions based on data and statistics.

 <p align="center">
 <img align="center" src="https://github.com/PmnAngelov/BI-App-PowerBI/blob/main/Images/Overview.jpg" />